NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_llamaspeak.md

 * The [`NanoLLM`](https://dusty-nv.github.io/NanoLLM){:target="_blank"} library provides optimized inference for LLM and speech models.
 * It's recommended to run JetPack 6.0 to be able to run the latest containers.

-The [`WebChat`](https://dusty-nv.github.io/NanoLLM/agents.html#web-chat){:target="_blank"} agent has conversational abilities and multimodal support for chatting about images with vision/language models.
+The [`WebChat`](https://dusty-nv.github.io/NanoLLM/agents.html#web-chat){:target="_blank"} agent has responsive conversational abilities and multimodal support for chatting about images with vision/language models, including overlapping ASR/LLM/TTS generation and verbal interruptability.

 ## Running llamaspeak